FirelyTeam/spark/README.md

 Spark implements a major part of the FHIR specification and has been used and tested during several HL7 WGM Connectathons.

-### Get Started
+### Getting started
-There are two ways to get started with Spark.
-Either by using the NuGet packages and following the Quickstart Tutorial, or by using the Docker Images.
+There are three ways to get started with Spark.
+Either by using the NuGet packages and following the Quickstart Tutorial, by using the Docker Images, or building from source.

 #### NuGet Packages
 Read the [Quickstart Tutorial](Documentation/Quickstart.md) on how to set up your own FHIR Server using the NuGet Packages.
 There is also an example project that accompanies the Quickstart Tutorial which you can find here: https://github.com/incendilabs/spark-example